aretecode/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 When sending brackets as a group, the `openBracket` and `closeBracket` should contain the same data.

-Control ports are not wrapped with brackets, they only deal with data.
+Control ports are not wrapped with brackets, they only deal with `data`.

 A more advanced example using sub-streams (should be avoided if possible because they add unnecessary complexity):